Guide to Nursing Homes: Understanding Care, Costs, and Options

 What Medicare Does Not Cover

-Long-term care, custodial care, or non-medical assistance.
+Long-term care, custodial care, or non-medical services.

 Source: Medicare.gov